 i) Resolution 140 (Rev. Busan, 2014) of this conference;

-j) Resolution 69 (Rev. Dubai, 2014) of WTDC, on the creation of national computer incident response teams (CIRTs), particularly for developing countries1, and cooperation between them;
+j) Resolution 69 (Rev. Buenos Aires, 2017) of WTDC, on facilitating creation of national computer incident response teams (CIRTs), particularly for developing countries1, and cooperation between them;

+k) Resolution 179 (Rev. Busan, 2014) on ITU's role in child online protection and Resolution 67 (Rev. Buenos Aires, 2017) of WTDC on the role of the ITU Telecommunication Development Sector (ITU-D) in child online protection;

-k) that ITU Council Resolution 1305, adopted at its 2009 session, identified the security, safety, continuity, sustainability and robustness of the Internet as public policy issues that fall within the scope of ITU,
+l) that ITU Council Resolution 1305, adopted at its 2009 session, identified the security, safety, continuity, sustainability and robustness of the Internet as public policy issues that fall within the scope of ITU,

 considering